venkys-io/Code-Blogs/Tries/Easy/TriesWithStrings/TriesWithStrings.md

 - **Phone Book Search:** Facilitate quick search operations for contact names.

 Tries, with their efficient structure for string-related operations, play a vital role in optimizing algorithms and solving real-world problems.
 Incorporating them into your programming toolkit can greatly enhance your ability to handle string-related challenges effectively.

+## Test Cases

+- Input:
+  5
+  apple
+  app
+  amazon
+  laptop
+  azure
+  applet
+  Search Key:
+  app
+  Output:
+  Key Found

+  Explanation:
+  - We input 5 strings: "apple", "app", "amazon", "laptop", and "azure".
+  - The search key is "app".
+  - The code constructs a trie from the input strings.
+  - Then, it searches for the search key "app" in the trie.
+  - Since "app" is a prefix of "apple" and "applet", the search result is "app".
+  - Thus, the output is "Key found".

+- Input:
+  6
+  apple
+  banana
+  orange
+  grape
+  melon
+  mango
+  Search Key:
+  man
+  Output:
+  Key not found

+  Explanation:
+  - We input 6 strings: "apple", "banana", "orange", "grape", "melon", and "mango".
+  - The search key is "man".
+  - The code constructs a trie from the input strings.
+  - Then, it searches for the search key "man" in the trie.
+  - Since "man" is not a prefix of any string in the trie, the search result is an empty string.
+  - Thus, the output is "Key not found".